 Capabilities

-Simulate vessel growth.
-This version of the plugin can simulate the growth of vascular networks in a variety of element types.
+This version of the plugin can simulate the growth of vascular networks in a variety of element types while considering a range of field variables that modify growth and matrix deformation.
 Additionally, the material the plugin provides can be used as the solid component of a multiphasic material.
-Currently the following element types are supported: Hex8, Hex20, Tet4, and Tet10.
+Currently the following element types are supported: Hex8 and Hex20.
+Support for Tet4 and Tet10 is in development.
+AngioFE generates an .ang2 file which can be imported into PostView to visualize the vascular network within the model over time.

 Usage as a Standalone Material

 The angio material supplied by this plugin may be used a material for a finite element domain in a mechanical analysis.

-Usage in Multiphasic Materials

-The angio material can be used the solid component of a multiphasic material.
-In this context the angio material has the potential to both: alter vascular topology based on chemical conditions, and alter the chemical conditions around active tips.(altering chemical conditions is not implemented)
+This material can theoretically be used as a parent material for any non-rigid material in FEBio.
+The angio material must be the head material for any domain in which neovessel growth is to be simulated.
+In the absence of an angio material, AngioFE will perform similarly to a model in FEBio.

+Doxygen Documentation

+The doxygen documentation may be generated from the source code and the doxygen config file.
+All classes and public members of the plugin are commented with comments that can be read with doxygen.

+>Doxygen.exe doxyconfig.txt

 Structure of this Document

 The structure of this document is meant to mirror the structure the angio material in the .feb.
 If a section is a subsection of another within this document this means that the tag for this subsection can be put in the section that it is contained in.
 The only exception to this is probability distributions which are used as inputs to multiple other sections.

 Terminology

-This is the terminology that will be used throughout the plugin.
+This terminology will be used throughout the plugin.
 Some of the objects for which definitions are given include the mathematical properties of object in the way they are simulated by the plugin.
 These terms are what the user is expected to know and will not fully cover the internal implementation of the plugin.

+General terms

-General
+General purpose terminology.

-ECM(Extra Cellular Matrix)
+Extracellular Matrix (ECM, matrix)

-The extra cellular matrix is a hydrogel in which it is possible to grow microvessels fragments.
-In the plugin this is represented by the AngioMaterial class.
+The extra cellular matrix is the angio material that neovessels may grow in.
+In the plugin this is represented by the angio material class.

 Linear Elements

-Linear elements are any finite element where the shape functions are linear.
-In practice this means TET4 and HEX8 elements.
+Linear elements are finite element with linear shape functions.
+Linear elements available in AngioFE include HEX8 elemnts.

+Higher Order Elements

+Any finite element that does not have linear shape functions.
+Currently this is the HEX20 element.

 Vascular Network